tler-liu/Closetspace/README.md

 To embed the metadata, we simply fed the metadata through a [pretrained SBERT](https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2).
 Then to produce a final embedding that takes into account both the image and metadata, we simply concatenated the image embedding with the metadata embedding.
 Lastly, we use the [approximate nearest neighbors oh yeah algorithm (ANNOY)](https://sds-aau.github.io/M3Port19/portfolio/ann/) with a euclidean distance metric to efficiently find similar embeddings and return recommendations.

+> [!IMPORTANT]
-**IMPORTANT**: when making recommendations, we introduce a bit of gaussian noise to the inventory embeddings to make the recommendations nondeterministic.
+> When making recommendations, we introduce a bit of gaussian noise to the inventory embeddings to make the recommendations non-deterministic.
 This is just so that a user can keep refreshing the page for additional recommendations.

 ## Results